 Despite TechXLR8 being crowded with companies presenting different IoT solutions and despite having our booth placed at NFV/SDN area, we have received a great number of IoT-related questions.
 We talked about IotDM as of oneM2m compliant data broker for ODL.
 For some people, oneM2M was just another buzzword.
 They were frequently asking about specific use cases related to the IoT field.
 Our question, “what do you need?” still hangs there waiting to be answered.
 Asia seems to be searching for its answer on what IoT stands for.
 There are open opportunities for us to help finding an answer for this question.

 Along all the companies presenting their products, skills or ecosystems, there was one special group of people present.
 They usually introduced themselves as “the company that represents telco in Asia.”
 Who were these people?

-Asian markets are quite different from what we have experienced so far, in a way how companies search for partners and how partnerships are being built.
+Asian markets are quite different from what we have experienced so far – in a way how companies search for partners and how partnerships are being built.
 There are many companies acting as matchmakers.
-It seems that a significant number of telco companies doesn’t actively search for partners, but rely on matchmakers.
-Matchmakers actively seek solutions or vendors who might match their telco customers.
+It seems that a significant number of telco companies don’t actively search for partners, but rely on matchmakers.
+Matchmakers actively seek solutions or vendors, who might match their telco customers.
 What do matchmakers have to say about their customer’s expectations?

 Hic abundant leones

-Was our journey a success?
 Our journey to Singapore was a success.
-Journey to Asian markets has just begun.
+The journey to Asian markets has just begun.
 It is our job to make the most out of it.